ThePalaceProject/web-patron/README.md

 ### Example

-An annotated example from `Search.text.tsx`:
+An annotated example from `Search.test.tsx`:

 ```js
 /**